List of Chicago Fire characters: Joe Cruz

-Firefighter/Chauffeur Joe Cruz (season 2 – present; recurring season 1) is the designated chauffeur for Truck 81.
+Firefighter Joe Cruz (season 2 – present; recurring season 1) is the designated chauffeur for Truck 81.
 In season 3, he tries out for squad and has transferred to Squad 3 by the season 4 premiere.

 Having grown up in the gangster-infested neighborhoods of Humboldt Park where he was regularly "lulled to sleep by gunfire", many of his peers were gangsters and he is constantly trying to keep his younger brother Leon out of the local gang.
 He is haunted by a decision that he made on the job related to his brother that later affects his own safety and the safety of his fellow firemen, forcing Casey to discipline him.
 Indeed, during a fire, he lets Flaco, the boss of his brother's gang, die, so Casey threatens to go to the police about Flaco if Cruz does not resign.
 Casey later reconsiders his decision.
 When Leon realizes what his older brother did, he vows not to let Joe down and enrolls at a local community college.
 Sergeant Voight seeks Cruz's permission to send Leon back into the gang, albeit undercover, after a little girl is killed in a drive-by shooting in his neighborhood so that the Chicago PD can shut down the gang once and for all.
-The takedown is successful but comes at a cost: Leon takes a bullet and eventually leaves Chicago for his own safety and starts a new life away from gang influence.
-Leon is currently living in Florida.
+The takedown is successful but comes at a cost: Leon takes a bullet and eventually leaves Chicago for his own safety and starts a new life away from gang influence in Florida.

 Cruz is generally well-liked by his coworkers and is often seen cracking jokes and exchanging banter with the rest of the crew.
 He and Otis often bicker with one another in the lounge during downtime over the most trivial matters.
 They later share an apartment together, thus referring to their arrangement as "Crotis" (a portmanteau of Cruz and Otis).

 At the end of season 1 into a portion of season 2, Joe begins a relationship with Zoya, Otis's Russian immigrant cousin, and decides he wants to marry her to get her to stay, but she feels that is not right, so she leaves.
 In season 3, he begins dating the new paramedic, Sylvie Brett.

 Seeing the success of the bar Molly's owned by Dawson, Herrmann, and Otis, Cruz decides along with Mouch to be part of the project.
 Cruz comes up with the idea of making "Molly's II" a truck.
 This project convinces Herrmann and is accepted.
-Finding a truck was difficult, but Newhouse finds one on the condition of being a 20% associate.
+Finding a truck is difficult, but Newhouse finds one on the condition of being a 20% associate.